DizNicolasAmor/interviews-practice/README.md

 - **What is a HOF (high order function)?**

-A high order function is a function that takes at least one function as an argument or returns a function.
+A High Order Function is a function that either takes a function as an argument or returns a function.

 - **What is the difference between map, reduce and forEach functions?**